-APPLICATION
+3. APPLICATION

-- This Policy applies to the acquisition of all deliverables made by, or on behalf of the Town, committees and local boards, with the exception of the Georgina Public Library, and except as may be expressly exempted or restricted under this Policy; - 2.
-All individuals involved in the acquisition of deliverables provided for in this Policy, must act in a manner consistent with the requirements and objectives of this Policy and if said individuals are found to have breached this Policy, they may be subject to disciplinary action; - 3.
-No acquisition for deliverables or disposal of surplus assets will be authorized unless it is in compliance with this Policy; - 4.
-All acquisitions undertaken by the Town and its employees must be executed in accordance with: - 1.
-The Policy and any other relevant or related Town policies, codes of conduct and the Procedures: - 2.
+- 1. This Policy applies to the acquisition of all deliverables made by, or on behalf of the Town, committees and local boards, with the exception of the Georgina Public Library, and except as may be expressly exempted or restricted under this Policy; - 2.
+This Policy also applies to the disposal of surplus assets, with the exception of real property, in a manner to achieve best value for the Town; - 3.
+All individuals involved in the acquisition of deliverables or disposal of surplus assets provided for in this Policy must act in a manner consistent with the requirements and objectives of this Policy and if said individuals are found to have breached this Policy, they may be subject to disciplinary action; - 4.
+No acquisition for deliverables or disposal of surplus assets will be authorized unless it is in compliance with this Policy; - 5.
+All acquisitions or disposals of surplus assets undertaken by the Town and its employees must be executed in accordance with: - 1.
+This Policy and any other relevant or related Town policies, codes of conduct and the Procedures: - 2.
 All applicable Town business license requirements and Town codes of conduct; and - 3.
-The Municipal Conflict of Interest Act, as amended and any other applicable Municipal, Provincial or Federal legislation.
+The Municipal Conflict of Interest Act, as amended, and any other applicable Municipal, Provincial or Federal legislation.